ZhenjaMax/BBG-Translator-tools/tutorial/3-github.md

 - *Merge* - process of integration two branches to one.

 # Part 3.
 How to download BBG Mod repository and get language file you need.
 1. Create fork of BBG repository.
 Go to [BBG Mod repository](https://github.com/CivilizationVIBetterBalancedGame/BetterBalancedGame) and click "Fork" button.
 Uncheck "Copy the `main` branch only" option and push green "Create fork" button.
 Now you have forked source repository.
-Be sure that your **branch** is up-to-date: click to "Sync fork" button and update **your current work branch**, otherwise "Update branch" button will be disabled.

 <p align="center">
   <img src="../images/3-fork-1.png">